How to Sell a Home and Keep the Exempt Proceeds During a Chapter 7 Bankruptcy

 Exempting Proceeds After Selling Your Home

-Also, you might live in a state wherein the courts have concluded that the Chapter 7 trustee cannot collect the sales proceeds even if the state law exemption period has expired.
-But, if you're relying on this type of law (called "case law") it's important to make certain that your interpretation is correct.
-If you have significant equity to protect, you'll want to meet with a local bankruptcy attorney familiar with the practices of your court.
-Any consultation fee will be minimal compared to what you could stand to lose and well worth the accompanying peace of mind.
+Anytime you have significant equity to protect, you'll want to meet with a local bankruptcy attorney familiar with the practices of your court.
+The consultation fee to learn when and how to sell your home safely will be minimal compared to what you could stand to lose and well worth the peace of mind.

 Waiting to Sell Until After Your Bankruptcy

-Virtually all courts agree that the bankruptcy trustee cannot take the proceeds if you sell the house after the bankruptcy case closes.
-Of course, to keep the house in bankruptcy, you'll need to be able to exempt the equity.
+Virtually all courts agree that the bankruptcy trustee cannot take the proceeds if you sell the house after the bankruptcy case closes, which is why this is often the best approach.
+Of course, to keep the house in bankruptcy, you'll need to be able to exempt the equity and satisfy other requirements, such as being current on your mortgage.

 If you're lucky enough to reside in a state that allows you to exempt your entire homestead, you might realize enough money from the sale to purchase a new house outright with no financing.
 However, most debtors won't be so lucky.
-The amount of money you're holding might be enough for a down payment on a new home, but that won't help much if the bankruptcy damages your credit and you're not able to get a mortgage.
+The amount of money might be enough for a down payment on a new home, but that won't help much if the bankruptcy damages your credit and you cannot get a mortgage.

 Consult With a Bankruptcy Attorney

-Each state's exemption laws vary significantly, and courts have come to different conclusions when they apply exemption laws to proceeds.
-If you have sold a house and you plan to file for bankruptcy, or if you intend to sell soon, a qualified consumer bankruptcy attorney can tell you how a bankruptcy court will likely treat the sales proceeds in your jurisdiction.
+Each state's exemption laws vary significantly, and courts have come to different conclusions when they apply exemption laws to home sales proceeds.
+If you have sold a house and plan to file for bankruptcy or intend to sell soon, a qualified consumer bankruptcy attorney can tell you how a bankruptcy court will likely treat the sales proceeds in your jurisdiction.

 Get Professional Help